-Recent studies from our group have highlighted that shifting the topology of polymer brushes from a simple, linear chain to their cyclic counterparts, while keeping their composition and molecular weight constant, determined a pronounced alteration of biopassivity and lubrication. ^{52,53,55,128-133}
+Recent studies from our group have highlighted that shifting the topology of polymer brushes from simple, linear chain to their cyclic counterparts, while keeping their composition and molecular weight constant, determined a pronounced alteration of biopassivity and lubrication.
+52-53, 55, 128-133

-Because of their more compact molecular dimensions, $^{134-137}$ cyclic polymer adsorbates assembling on inorganic and organic substrates tend to generate much denser brushes with respect to their linear analogues, providing an exceptional steric stabilization to the functionalized surfaces.
-This "topological effect" translates into films that exhibit enhanced resistance toward biological contamination as a result of the exceptional osmotic pressure originating from dense cyclic brushes, as demonstrated for PEOXA and PMOXA assemblies on ${\rm TiO}2$, 52,53,55,132,133 ${\rm F}2{\rm O}3$, and ${\rm SiO}x$ surfaces.
-128 structurally and chemically identical linear analogues (Figure 13).
-52,55
+Due to their more compact molecular dimensions, $^{134-137}$ cyclic polymer adsorbates assembling on inorganic and organic substrates tend to generate much denser brushes with respect to their linear analogues, providing an exceptional steric stabilization to the functionalized surfaces.
+This "topological effect" translates into films that show an enhanced resistance towards biological contamination due to the exceptional osmotic pressure rising from dense cyclic brushes, as it was demonstrated for PEOXA and PMOXA assemblies on TiO_2 , $^{52-53}$, 55 , $^{132-133}$ $F_2O_3^{140}$ and SiO_x surfaces.
+128